keptenkurk/Mobotix-tools/README.md

   reboot
   quit
 ```
-Now we also need a list of device IP adresses to send these commands to like:
+Now we also need a list of device IP adresses (or DNS names) to send these commands to like:
 ```
 devicelist.csv
   IP
   192.168.1.100
+  mycamera
   192.168.1.102
 ```